See the latest Coronavirus Information including vaccinations, testing sites, visitation restrictions, and more.

 The Shared Resources of the Abramson Cancer Center (ACC), also called Core Facilities, provide investigators with easy access to state-of-the-art research technology, equipment, technical support, data, and biostatistics services that would otherwise be too difficult or expensive for individual investigators or Programs to develop and maintain.
 The availability of the ACC Shared Resources significantly facilitates the ease with which cancer-related research can be conducted at Penn.

-The Biostatistics Core provides consultation and assistance for basic, translational, clinical, and epidemiologic research in cancer.
+The Biostatistics and Bioinformatics Core provides consultation and assistance for basic, translational, clinical, and epidemiologic research in cancer.

 The Comparative Pathology Core provides investigators with skillful interpretation of lesions in animal models.